j4wassup/j4wassup.github.io/README.md

 # whoisj4.xyz
-template by nitro. made in framer, exported using exflow
+template by nitro. made in framer, exported using tostatic